All That Glisters (Space: 1999): Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the second series by Derek Wadsworth, primarily the scores of "The Metamorph" and "The Exiles".

 Reception

+TV Zone gave "All That Glisters" a negative review, finding the story and production design to be weak and criticising the "irritating, stereotyped" character Reilly (who is portrayed as an Irish-born Texan cowboy and womaniser).
+The magazine summed up the episode as a "dreadful load of hokum" and "an hour wasted".
+Dreamwatch Bulletin rated the episode 6 out of 10, describing it as "above par" albeit "no classic".
+Reviewer Anthony McKay commented that while Mower "shines" in his guest role, the story "relies on style and characterisation rather than a good, taut plot told well."
+SFX gave it a "D-minus", calling the result "dreadful" and Mower's character "just embarrassing".
+DVD Review described the episode as "cringe-inducing nonsense".
+Commentator James O'Neill gave it zero stars out of four.

-In a positive review, John Kenneth Muir describes the premise of a living rock taking over humans as "very clearly a technological space-age update of the traditional zombie story".
-Likening the Eagle laboratory to a "haunted house setting", Muir calls the episode "stylish and smart in visual approach", praising its use of close-ups and reduced lighting to create a "claustrophobic feel".
-He also applauds the happy ending, noting the Alphans' compassion towards the rock's plight.
-However, he criticises some of the characterisation, describing Reilly as an "obnoxious" guest character, unfavourably comparing Dr Russell to Star Treks Leonard McCoy, and believing Koenig to be unusually short-tempered and ineffective: "Perhaps because of Landau's displeasure with the story, Koenig is constantly on the verge of catastrophic rage, shouting and yelling at his subordinates like a maniac."
+In a positive review, John Kenneth Muir described the premise of a living rock taking over humans as "very clearly a technological space-age update of the traditional zombie story".
+Likening the Eagle laboratory to a "haunted house setting", Muir called the episode "stylish and smart in visual approach", praising its use of close-ups and reduced lighting to create a "claustrophobic feel".
+He also applauded the happy ending, noting the Alphans' compassion towards the rock's plight.
+However, he criticised some of the characterisation, describing Reilly as an "obnoxious" guest character, unfavourably comparing Dr Russell to Star Treks Dr McCoy, and believing Koenig to be unusually short-tempered and ineffective: "Perhaps because of Landau's displeasure with the story, Koenig is constantly on the verge of catastrophic rage, shouting and yelling at his subordinates like a maniac."

+Examining Star Treks influence on Space: 1999s second series, James F. Iaccino of Benedictine University compared the premise of "All That Glisters" to that of Star Trek episode "The Devil in the Dark", likening the petro-forms to the lethal but intelligent rock-like Horta and Maya's role to that of Spock, whose scientific approach brings about peace and understanding between the Horta and the workforce of a human mining colony.
+Iaccino also argued that the script clearly evokes one of Dr McCoy's catchphrases when Russell, in a tense moment, says: "I'm a doctor, not a miracle worker".